work-shop/the-avenue-concept-website/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.0.3 =
+= 7.0.4 =
-Version 7.0.3 contains an important security big fix.
+Version 7.0.4 contains an important security bug fix.
 It is recommended for all users.